XinrongHe/The-Simon-Game/README.md

 # The-Simon-Game

-This is game to test your memory level.
+This is game to test your memorization of random patterns.
 Please feel free to play around: https://xinronghe.github.io/The-Simon-Game/

 # Built with
  - JavaScript